John Vaughan (chief justice)

-Sir John Vaughan SL (14 September 1603 – 10 December 1674), of Trawsgoed, was a justice in the Kingdom of England.
+Sir John Vaughan (14 September 1603 – 10 December 1674), of Trawsgoed, was a justice in the Kingdom of England.

 Life

 He was born in Ceredigion, Wales, the eldest of eight children of Edward Vaughan and his wife Letitia (Lettic) Stedman of Strata Florida, and was educated initially at The King's School, Worcester between 1613 and 1618, when he was admitted to Christ Church, Oxford.
 He attended until 1621, leaving without gaining a degree, and the same year was accepted into the Inner Temple.

 In 1625 he married his cousin Jane Stedman, with whom he had a son Edward, and two daughters Anne and Lucy, and in 1628 he was elected as a Member of Parliament for Cardigan, representing them again at both the Short and Long Parliaments.
 He was a moderate royalist, helping to prosecute William Laud and write the Triennial Acts, but refused to support a bill of attainder against Thomas Wentworth, saying it was unconstitutional.

 In 1630 he was called to the Bar.
 In that same year, he returned to Ceredigion before the outbreak of the English Civil War and bought eight Ceredigion granges, totalling 30000 acre, formerly belonging to Strata Florida Abbey, further increasing the lands of Trawsgoed, the family estate.
 This led him to be one of the richest landowners in an economically poor country.
 Although at first a strong loyalist, the fall of Tenby in 1643 disturbed him, and he began training the local militia.
 As a result of this his house was plundered in July 1645, and he was banned from sitting in Parliament in September.